 At just 14 years old, Jessica Guo became a double silver medallist at the 2019 Pan Am Games in Lima, reaching the podium in the individual and team foil events.
 That followed her silver medals in both events at the 2019 Pan American Championships earlier in the summer.
 It was also in 2019 that Guo competed at her first FIE World Championships, competing first at the cadet-junior competition and then the senior competition where she finished 13th in the individual foil and helped Canada to a sixth place finish in the team foil.

 Still eligible for cadet and junior competition as a 15-year-old, Guo was crowned 2021 World Champion at the cadet level in the individual foil, a day after winning world championship bronze in the event at the junior level.
+She went on to make her Olympic debut at Tokyo 2020 where she advanced to the Table of 16 in the individual foil and helped Canada to a fifth-place finish in team foil.

 Guo competed in her first senior World Cup event in November 2018 where she surpassed all expectations by not only making it past the preliminary round, but also advancing into the Round of 32 and finishing 21st overall at age 13.